 The context: what IL5 adds

-Control friction point 1: US-citizen operator verification
+Control friction point 1: national-affiliation verification for CSP personnel

-A typical finding during first-time IL5 assessment is that the policy exists but the evidence is stale — HR records are not systematically reconciled against access records, contractors have slipped through under looser verification, or the reconciliation runs but produces no documented artifact.
+A typical finding during first-time IL5 assessment is that the policy exists but the evidence is stale: HR records are not systematically reconciled against access records, contractors have slipped through under looser verification, or the reconciliation runs but produces no documented artifact.

 Control friction point 2: FIPS 140 cryptographic module boundaries